gferreira/robofab/Docs/source/objects/psHints.rst

 The font.info attributes (since RoboFab 1.2)
 --------------------------------------------

-.. py:attribute:: font.info.postscriptBlueValues
+.. attribute:: font.info.postscriptBlueValues

 (number list) A list of up to 14 integers or floats specifying the values that should be in the Type 1/CFF ``BlueValues`` field.
 This list must contain an even number of integers following the rules defined in the Type 1/CFF specification.

-.. py:attribute:: font.info.postscriptOtherBlues
+.. attribute:: font.info.postscriptOtherBlues

 (number list) A list of up to 10 integers or floats specifying the values that should be in the Type 1/CFF ``OtherBlues`` field.
 This list must contain an even number of integers following the rules defined in the Type 1/CFF specification.

-.. py:attribute:: font.info.postscriptFamilyBlues
+.. attribute:: font.info.postscriptFamilyBlues

 (number list) A list of up to 14 integers or floats specifying the values that should be in the Type 1/CFF ``FamilyBlues`` field.
 This list must contain an even number of integers following the rules defined in the Type 1/CFF specification.

-.. py:attribute:: font.info.postscriptFamilyOtherBlues
+.. attribute:: font.info.postscriptFamilyOtherBlues

 (number list) A list of up to 10 integers or floats specifying the values that should be in the Type 1/CFF ``FamilyOtherBlues`` field.
 This list must contain an even number of integers following the rules defined in the Type 1/CFF specification.

-.. py:attribute:: font.info.postscriptStemSnapH
+.. attribute:: font.info.postscriptStemSnapH

 (number list) List of horizontal stems sorted in increasing order.
 Up to 12 integers or floats are possible.
 This corresponds to the Type 1/CFF ``StemSnapH`` field.

-.. py:attribute:: font.info.postscriptStemSnapV
+.. attribute:: font.info.postscriptStemSnapV

 (number list) List of vertical stems sorted in increasing order.
 Up to 12 integers or floats are possible.
 This corresponds to the Type 1/CFF ``StemSnapV`` field.

-.. py:attribute:: font.info.postscriptBlueFuzz
+.. attribute:: font.info.postscriptBlueFuzz

 (integer or float) BlueFuzz value.
 This corresponds to the Type 1/CFF ``BlueFuzz`` field.

-.. py:attribute:: font.info.postscriptBlueShift
+.. attribute:: font.info.postscriptBlueShift

 (integer or float) BlueShift value.
 This corresponds to the Type 1/CFF ``BlueShift`` field.

-.. py:attribute:: font.info.postscriptBlueScale
+.. attribute:: font.info.postscriptBlueScale

 (float) BlueScale value.
 This corresponds to the Type 1/CFF ``BlueScale`` field.

-.. py:attribute:: font.info.postscriptForceBold
+.. attribute:: font.info.postscriptForceBold

 (boolean) Indicates how the Type 1/CFF ``ForceBold`` field should be set.